alicevillar/sfa_api/README.md

  * Encoding (commonly called “Output Encoding”) involves translating special characters into some different but equivalent form that is no longer dangerous in the target interpreter, for example translating the < character into the &lt; string when writing to an HTML page.
  * Escaping involves adding a special character before the character/string to avoid it being misinterpreted, for example, adding a \ character before a " (double quote) character so that it is interpreted as text and not as closing a string.

-> :white_check_mark: In SFA-API, we don't apply escaping.
-We do escaping in our webpage interface (HTML/CSS, Javascript). :warning:TODO
+> :white_check_mark: In SFA-API, we don't apply encoding or escaping because it was not needed.
 >
 > :o: It should be highlightened that a hash is not ‘encryption’ – it cannot be decrypted back to the original text (it is a ‘one-way’ cryptographic function, Whereas
 > encryption is a two-way function, hashing is a one-way function.
 Hashing is used in conjunction with authentication to produce strong evidence that a given message has not